Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-Throughout the games, we see glimpses of the work of Erana, a famous fairy/wizard in the world of Quest for Glory.
-Then, finally in the fourth game, we learn what really happened to her.
-She sacrificed herself to seal a Cosmic Horror, becoming trapped with him for all eternity.
+Throughout the series, we see glimpses of the work of Erana, a famous fairy/wizard in the world of Quest for Glory.
+Then, we finally learn what really happened to her in this game: she sacrificed herself to seal a Cosmic Horror, becoming trapped with him for all eternity.
 Luckily, you reverse the situation at the end of the game.
 Though the following dialogue with her spirit form, especially if you play as a Paladin or Wizard, who throughout this game comes to hold an emotional spiritual connection to her, is sure to leave many a gamer in tears

-Toby's sacrifice in the Fourth Game.
+Toby's sacrifice.
 The expression on his face beforehand really drive it home.

 Nicolai's whole life, losing his beloved wife at a young age, he kept looking for her until he was a senile old geezer.
 You can re-unite them But doing so kills Nicolai, still, their ghosts move to the afterlife together.

 The Burgomeister says Nikolai's not actually as old as he looks.
 His wife's death hit him that hard, which makes this even more tear-jerking.